 Create a segment in OneSignal:

-- Log into your OneSignal account
+- Log in to your OneSignal account

 - Navigate to Audience > Segment > New Segment